gulcalikli/gulcalikli.github.io/_publications/2013-05-01-paper-title-number-6.md

 Recommended citation: G&uuml;l &Ccedil;alikli, Ayse Bener.
 (2015). &quot;Empirical Analysis of Factors Affecting Confirmation Bias Levels of Software Engineers. &quot; <i>Software Quality Journal</i>.
 23(4): 695-722 (2015).

+In order to estimate effectiveness of our metric scheme in quantification of confirmation bias within the context of software development, we perform an empirical study which addresses prediction of defective parts of software.
+In our empirical study, we applied confirmation bias metrics to five datasets obtained from two industrial partners which are from Telecomunications and Enterprize Resource Planning (ERP) domains respectively.